tsuru/tsuru/docs/build.rst

 6. Download the charms

-Charms define how plataforms will be installed.
-To use the charms provided by tsuru you can get it from `tsuru charms repository <https://github.com/globocom/charms>`_ and put it on /home/charms directory.
+Charms define how platforms will be installed.
+To use the charms provided by tsuru you can get it from `tsuru charms repository
+<https://github.com/globocom/charms>`_ and put it somewhere.
+Then define the
+setting ``juju:charms-path`` in the configuration file:

 .. highlight:: bash

 ::

-    $ git clone git://github.com/globocom/charms.git /home/charms
+    $ git clone git://github.com/globocom/charms.git /home/me/charms
+    $ cat /etc/tsuru/tsuru.conf
+    # ...
+    juju:
+      charms-path: /home/me/charms

 7. Starting tsuru